#7. Rosemary-infused body oil

 1. 500 ml organic extra virgin olive oil

-3. Put the dried rosemary in a casserole that is big enough for the half liter olive oil plus the 30 gram rosemary leaves.
-Warm the oil up to 38 – 60 degrees Celsius and keep the casserole in this temperature for about 48 -72 hours.
-During this time all the goods are extracted from the leaves into the oil.
-This process is named infusing.
-Another method: add the olive oil and herbs in a bowl, or casserole and keep it for some weeks on a warm sunlit spot in the house.
+3. Put the dried rosemary in a casserole that is big enough for the half-litre olive oil plus the 30 gram rosemary leaves.
+Warm the oil up to 38–60 degrees Celsius and keep the casserole at this temperature for about 48–72 hours.
+During this time, all the goods are extracted from the leaves into the oil.
+This process is called infusing.
+Another method: add the olive oil and herbs to a bowl, or casserole and keep it for some weeks in a warm sunlit spot in the house.
 Stir the oil-rosemary mix during the infusing time every day.
 I infuse olive oil as well, for making soap, but I offer the oil more time to infuse.
 At least three months.

-4. When the oil is infused you can filter the herbs out, by using a sieve.
-If you want to make rosemary pulp you can add the oily herbs in the kitchen machine and pulverize these.
+4. When the oil is infused, you can filter the herbs out, by using a sieve.
+If you want to make rosemary pulp, you can add the oily herbs to the kitchen machine and pulverise them.

 5. Take an empty bowl or casserole, and put a cheesecloth in the sieve.

 7. Make this process more efficient by pouring the filtered oil for the second time over the pulp.
-At the end you can take the rest of the oil from the pulp when you take the four points of the cheescloth together and press the oil out.
-Your hands will become very oily but you can remove this with kitchenpaper.
+At the end, you can take the rest of the oil from the pulp when you take the four points of the cheesecloth together and press the oil out.
+Your hands will become very oily, but you can remove this with kitchenpaper.

-8. Fill an empty, well cleaned and dried fluid soap dispenser and add about 20 drops rosemary essential oil, or an essential oil of your own choice.
+8. Fill an empty, well-cleaned and dried fluid soap dispenser and add about 20 drops of rosemary essential oil, or an essential oil of your own choice.

-9. The rest of the infused oil can be stored on a cold place, for instance in the refrigerator.
+9. The rest of the infused oil can be stored in a cold place, for instance in the refrigerator.
 Put a lid on it.

 10. The left-overs of the rosemary pulp in the sieve can be used as a body scrub.
-You can store it for instance in an empty, clean, glass glass jar in the refrigerator.
-Before using a body scrub to exfoliate your skin, read my blog post: Exfoliating the skin[16].
+You can store it, for instance, in an empty, clean, glass jar in the refrigerator.
+Before using a body scrub to exfoliate your skin, read my blog post: Exfoliating the skin 12.

 How to use the body oil

-The best moment to use a body oil is after a shower or bath, before drying your body with a towel.
-Pump some body oil from the dispenser into the palm of one of your hands and devide the oil over both hands.
+The best moment to use body oil is after a shower or bath, before drying your body with a towel.
+Pump some body oil from the dispenser into the palm of one of your hands and divide the oil over both hands.
 Apply the oil on the entire body.
-Massage the oil into the warm and wet skin.
-In this way you do not need so much oil, the oil is easier to spread, and because the skin is warm the oil is easy to be absorbed.
+Massage the oil onto the warm and wet skin.
+In this way, you do not need so much oil, the oil is easier to spread, and because the skin is warm, the oil is easily absorbed.
 Then pat the skin dry.
-You will discover that the skin is not oily, and after drying the skin shines and looks younger, healthier.
-In case your skin is really dry it will take some weeks before your skin is back to normal again.
-You can use the body-oil every day.
+You will discover that the skin is not oily, and after drying the skin shines and looks younger and healthier.
+In case your skin is really dry, it will take some weeks before your skin is back to normal again.
+You can use body oil every day.

-Instead you could massage the entire body from head and hair, to toes according to the Indian abhyanga massage before taking a shower.
-Read more about this massage in my blog post “The skin”[17].
-The used oil is also a with herbs infused body oil.
+Instead, you could massage the entire body from head and hair to toes according to the Indian abhyanga massage before taking a shower.
+Read more about this massage in my blog post “The skin” 13.
+The used oil is also an herbal-infused body oil.

 Other uses: after a day at the beach, in the sunlight, in the hot dry wind, the salty seawater, or in winter when being outside in the cold, or 24/7 in a warm dry room.
 You can use the rosemary body oil also as a hair mask.

-Attention: the rosemary aroma is uplifting, stimulating, energizing, and therefore best not to be used before sleeping.
-In case you would like to create a body oil for a good night rest, use lavender instead of rosemary.
+Attention: the rosemary aroma is uplifting, stimulating, energising, and therefore best not to be used before sleeping.
+If you would like to create a body oil for a good night’s rest, use lavender instead of rosemary.

 Benefits of rosemary-infused body oil